Curse LLC: Curse Entertainment

 Curse also produced videos in-house for their official YouTube channel, Curse Entertainment.
 The lineup included Curse Weekly Roundup, the Minecraft Update, the WoW Weekly Recap, the League Update, and the Pokémon Update.
 Curse also provides live coverage of game industry events including the Penny Arcade Expo, Gamescom, MineCon, BlizzCon, and the Eve Online Fanfest.

 Curse historically broadcast livestreamed content on their Own3D YouTube channel until Own3D ceased operations as a company on January 31, 2013.

 With Curse's acquisition by Fandom, Curse Entertainment was renamed to Fandom Games.
-Fandom Games publishes Honest Game Trailers, which was previously published on the Smosh Games YouTube channel until Screen Junkies was acquired by Fandom.
+Fandom Games publishes Honest Game Trailers, which had been published on the Smosh Games YouTube channel until Fandom acquired Screen Junkies.

 CurseForge, Curse Client and Curse Voice

 CurseForge

-CurseForge is a service created by Curse that hosts user generated content such as plugins, add-ons and mods for video games.
-CurseForge hosts content for Minecraft: Java Edition, World of Warcraft, The Sims 4, StarCraft II, and Kerbal Space Program, among other games.
-It is currently owned and operated by Overwolf.
+CurseForge hosts user generated content such as plugins, add-ons and mods for video games including Minecraft: Java Edition, World of Warcraft, The Sims 4, StarCraft II, and Kerbal Space Program.
 CurseForge offers authors their CurseForge Reward Program which allows authors to earn revenue using Author Reward Points that are allocated to a percentage of a monthly pool.
 CurseForge offers authors a 70% cut of revenue.
 CurseForge also features an app for Windows, macOS and Linux that allows users to easily download and install plugins, add-ons, and mods for some of the games it hosts mods for.